-Adam Gazzaley, M.D., Ph.D. is a board-certified neurologist and university professor who specializes in research on how brains handle memory, attention and aging.
-He founded and now directs the Neuroscience Imaging Center, a research laboratory at the University of California, San Francisco (UCSF).
-He is also an associate professor of neurology, physiology and psychiatry at UCSF.
+Dr. Adam Gazzaley, M.D., Ph.D., is a board-certified neurologist and university professor who specializes in studying how brains handle memory, attention and aging.
+He established and now directs the Neuroscience Imaging Center, a research laboratory at the University of California, San Francisco (UCSF).

 A New York City native, Gazzaley discovered his passion for studying the brain during his undergraduate studies.
-He later received his M.D. and Ph.D. degrees in neuroscience at the Mount Sinai School of Medicine in New York.
+He later received his M.D. and PhD degrees in neuroscience through the NIH-sponsored Medical Scientist Training Program at the Mount Sinai School of Medicine in New York.